jaggerharness/jaggerharness/README.md

 - 👋 Hi, I’m @jaggerharness
-- 👀 I’m interested in mobile app and API development
+- 👀 I’m a full stack web and mobile developer
-- 🌱 I’m currently learning Flutter and NodeJS
+- 🌱 I’m currently working React, NodeJS, and TailwindCSS
-- 💞️ I’m looking to collaborate on any cross platform mobile applications
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me jaggerharness5@gmail.com

 <!---